charlieabhishek/data-structure-java/README.md

 All important data structures in java without using util library.

 - LinkList Implementation.
+- Stack Implementation in Java.
+- Queue implementation in Java.
 - Deque using DoublyLinkedList (custom).
 - LRU Cache implementation using Deque and hashMap.
-- Queue implementation in Java.